Church history can be a journey through doctrinal

 1649 - The Society for the Propagation of the Gospel In New England was formed to reach

-making the Huron Indians the focal point of their evangelistic efforts.
+the Huron tribe the focal point of their evangelistic efforts.

-1651 - Count Truchsess of Wetzhausen, prominent Lutheran layman, asks the theological
+1651 - Count Truchsess of Wetzhausen, a prominent Lutheran layman, asked the theological

 faculty of Wittenberg why Lutherans were not sending out missionaries in obedience to the Great